Indonesia

 BARBADOS BELGIUM BRAZIL CANADA CHINA COLUMBIA COSTA RICA FINLAND FRANCE GERMANY GRENADA HONDURAS ICELAND INDONESIA IRELAND ITALY JAMAICA JAPAN MEXICO RUSSIA SOUTH KOREA SPAIN SWITZERLAND UNITED KINGDOM THE VATICAN

 About 10% of Indonesians are Christians and they love to celebrate Christmas!
-Santa Claus is very popular and is called Sinterklass (that's because Indonesia used to be ruled by The Netherlands).
+Santa Claus is very popular and is called Sinterklass (that's because Indonesia used to be ruled by the Netherlands).
 In Bali it's a bright Christmas instead of a white Christmas with sand and sunshine.

-Updated October 2024
+Updated December 2024

 Posted December 2023